k77torpedo/ForgeAndUnity/README.md

 ## When to use it?
 * You need your game to be split up into smaller parts and/or want to be able to run one game on multiple servers.
+* You need "Room"-functionality.
 * You want your clients to only connect to and see one part of the world instead of everything.
-* You want functionality like a persistent world or dungeon instances
+* You want functionality like a persistent world or dungeon instances.

 ## When not to use it?
 * If you have no prior experience with Networking or Forge Networking Remastered.
 Gain experience with the framework first.